ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 Connecting the servos to an Autopilot
 =====================================

-Connect the gimbal's roll, pitch(tilt), and/or yaw stabilization motor control inputs to the autopilot's output pins, as shown below for a Pixhawk.
+Connect the gimbal's roll, pitch, and/or yaw stabilization motor control inputs to the autopilot's output pins, as shown below for a Pixhawk.

 .. image:: ../../../images/pixhawk_to_gimbal_connection.jpg
     :target: ../_images/pixhawk_to_gimbal_connection.jpg